Haus4/NeCo/docs/sem_2/UC7_ChatGeoLocalized.md

-# NeCo - Use-Case Specification: Send message
+# NeCo - Use-Case Specification: Chat Geo-Localized

 ## 1. Use-Case Name
-Send message
+Chat Geo-Localized

 ### 1.1 Brief Description
-The app provides the user with the possibility to send a message to another around you.
+The app provides the user with the possibility to receive a message from another in a certain distance around you.

 ### 1.2 Screenshot Mockup